Josemagne/LocalSessionStorageAPI/README.md

 ### Purpose

-The primary purpose of lssv is to manage the state in complex web applications.
+The primary purpose of lssv is to manage the state in web applications.

 Its second functionality is to be a link between indexedDB and the web storage.

+The third advantage is that you can save data on the client side and need less data to be sent from the server.

 ### Get Started